k-anne222/card-website/README.md

 4. A tool to control the game algorithm

 ## Rule of Game
-receive a total of 10 cards in the beginning
+receive a total of 10 cards of character and potion cards in the beginning

 if speed is 20, able to use 2 cards in one turn, if 10, user is able to immediately use card at their turn but if speed is 5, have to skip their turn